TheRockonVHS/100-days-of-code/log.md

 **Today's Progress**: I started going through the Basic CSS on freecodecamp.
 I would like more practice.
 I understand a lot of the basics but the flexbox was a little confusing to me.

 **Thoughts:** Pretty easy, I'm just going through this for practice.

+### Day 7: June 17, 2021

+**Today's Progress**: I finished up the basics of CSS from freecodecamp.
+I then went on to learn about bootstrap and it's really cool.
+Super fast to build to have the basics setup.

+**Thoughts:** I will have to review the code from bootstrap so I understand it better.